 In September 2018 I joined Outsourced Events Ltd (OE) as a Junior Events Coordinator.
-An 18 year-old fresh out of Sixth Form (St Benedict’s School) with a one-year contract in hand and wide eyes, I was looking to learn as much as I could.
-Six-months into the role I was offered a permanent position as an Events Executive.
-Four and a half years later I am now sat here as a Marketing Executive having completed my Level 4 Marketing Executive qualification with distinction.
+An 18 year-old fresh out of Sixth Form (St Benedict's School) with a one-year contract in hand and wide eyes, I was looking to learn as much as I could.
+Six months into the role I was offered a permanent position as an Events Executive.
+Four and a half years later I am now a Marketing Executive having completed my Level 4 Marketing Executive qualification with distinction.

 In September 2020 I returned from furlough to a very different event world.
-Denise and Alexandra offered me the opportunity to start a marketing apprenticeship.
-Since returning, I have worked on marketing for both Outsourced Events and Engagement as well as client-based work.
-Under the watchful eye of Farah, I have developed into a versatile marketer.
+Denise Sharpe and Alexandra Sibley offered me the opportunity to start a marketing apprenticeship.
+Since returning, I have worked on marketing for both Outsourced Events and Outsourced Engagement as well as client-based work.
+Under the watchful eye of Farah Mulla, I have developed into a versatile marketer.

-Having global visibility has developed my understanding of individual client needs, considering cultural nuances and differences affecting digital marketing strategies.
+Having global visibility has developed my understanding of individual client needs, considering cultural nuances and of the differences affecting digital marketing strategies.